jefflunt/how_slow/README.md

     so long as you have enough free memory on your server to do so.
-The memory issue can be addressed in two ways: rotate your logs regularly and only store recent data, or wait until [ActiveRecord storage][10] is added so you can write your own, arbitrarily complex metrics reports.
+The memory issue can be addressed in two ways: rotate your logs regularly and only store recent data, or wait until [ActiveRecord storage][10] is added so you can write your own, arbitrarily complex metrics reports straight from your database.
 * **Why not write the logs to a database or [redis][8] or something more that a flat file?**
   * First of all, performance and simplicity are top priorities.